Geometric Bounds for Persistence: Bounding Lifespans via Widths

 \begin{defn} Let $(\Y,\|\cdot\|)$ be a Banach space, and let $\T \subset \Y$ be a simplicial complex.
 Suppose there is a retraction map $f: \Y \to \T$.
 We say that $f$ is \emph{$C$-robust} if for any finite set $\X \subset \Y$, and any $x \in \conv(\X)$,

 \end{defn}

-\begin{rmk} Recall that a retraction $f: \Y \to \T$ is a continuous map fixing every point of $\T$.
+\begin{rmk} Recall that, given $\T\subset \Y$, a retraction $f: \Y \to \T$ is a continuous map fixing every point of $\T$.
 Since $\Y$ is contractible, the existence of a retraction implies that $\T$ is contractible. \end{rmk}

-{\bf Examples.} \begin{enumerate} \item If $\T$ is a closed affine subspace of $\Y$, and $f$ is any linear projection on $\T$, then $f$ is $0$-robust. \item If $\T$ is nonempty closed convex subset of $\Y$, and $f$ is a continuous nearest-point projection (metric projection) on $\T$, then $f$ is $0$-robust.\footnote{It is known (see the discussion after \cite[Corollary~5.1.19]{megginson2012introduction}) that a nearest-point projection exists if $\Y$ is reflexive; but it does not have to be continuous in general.} \item If the assignment $x \mapsto \|f(x)-x\|$ is $C$-Lipschitz, then $f$ is $C$-robust. \item If $\Y = \mathbb{R}^2$ is the Euclidean plane, and $\T$ is the union of $m\ge 3$ equiangular rays (or intervals) with a common endpoint, then there is a natural retraction to $\T$ which is $\frac{1}{\tan (\pi/m)}$-robust. \end{enumerate}
+{\bf Examples.} \begin{enumerate} \item If $\T$ is a closed affine subspace of $\Y$, and $f$ is any linear projection on $\T$, then $f$ is $0$-robust. \item If $\T$ is nonempty closed convex subset of $\Y$, and $f$ is a continuous nearest-point projection (metric projection) on $\T$, then $f$ is $0$-robust.\footnote{It is known that a nearest-point projection exists, if $\Y$ is reflexive, but it does not have to be continuous in general; see for example the discussion after \cite[Corollary~5.1.19]{megginson2012introduction}.} \item If the assignment $x \mapsto \|f(x)-x\|$ is $C$-Lipschitz, then $f$ is $C$-robust. \item If $\Y = \mathbb{R}^2$ is the Euclidean plane, and $\T$ is the union of $m\ge 3$ equiangular rays (or intervals) with a common endpoint, then there is a natural retraction to $\T$ which is $\frac{1}{\tan (\pi/m)}$-robust. \end{enumerate}

 \begin{defn}[Robust Treewidth] Let $\X$ be a subset of a Banach space $(\Y, \|\cdot\|)$.
 For an integer $k \geq 0$, and a real number $C \ge 0$, we say that the \emph{$C$-robust $k$-dimensional treewidth} of $\X$ is at most $\delta$, if there is a $C$-robust retraction $f: \Y \to \T$ to a finite simplicial complex $\T \subset \Y$ of dimension at most $k$, displacing every point of $\X$ by distance at most $\delta$: